Mandarin (late imperial lingua franca)

 Mandarin (官話 (官话, Guānhuà, official speech)) was the common spoken language of administration of the Chinese empire during the Ming and Qing dynasties.
-It arose as a practical measure, to circumvent the mutual unintelligibility of the varieties of Chinese spoken in different parts of China.
+It arose as a practical measure, due to the mutual unintelligibility of the varieties of Chinese spoken in different parts of China.
 Knowledge of this language was thus essential for an official career, but it was never formally defined.
 The language was a koiné based on Mandarin dialects.
-The southern variant spoken around Nanjing was prevalent in the late Ming era, although later on a form based on the Beijing dialect took the stage by the mid-19th century and developed into Standard Chinese in the 20th century.
+The southern variant spoken around Nanjing was prevalent in the late Ming and early Qing eras, but a form based on the Beijing dialect became dominant by the mid-19th century and developed into Standard Chinese in the 20th century.
 In some 19th-century works, it was called the court dialect.

 History

 By the late imperial period, local varieties of Chinese had diverged to the extent that people from different provinces could not understand one another.
 In order to facilitate communication between officials from different provinces, and between officials and the inhabitants of the areas to which they were posted, imperial administrations adopted a koiné based on various northern dialects.
-Mandarin of the early Ming dynasty was not identical to any single dialect.
-Though its variant spoken in the area of Nanjing, which was the first Ming capital and a major cultural center, gained prestige gradually through the course of the dynasty.
-This standard language of the Ming and Qing dynasty, sometimes referred to as Middle Mandarin, was not based on the Nanjing dialect.
+Until well into the 19th century, this language was based on dialects spoken in the area of Nanjing, the first Ming capital and a major cultural centre, though not identical to any single dialect.
+The standard language of the Ming and early Qing, when it was based on lower Yangtze dialects, is sometimes called Middle Mandarin.